Possibilistic inferential models: a review: Eliminating nuisance parameters

 Extension-based marginalization is conceptually simple and reliable in the sense that it preserves the IMs strong validity property like in Theorem~\ref{thm:valid}.
 That is, for any mapping $g$, if $\pi_z^{\text{\sc ex}, g}$ is the marginal IM contour for $\Phi=g(\Theta)$ as defined in \eqref{eq:mpl.ex}, then

 The simplicity and generality of this strategy are advantageous.
 But without any tailoring to the specific problem or feature of interest, one should expect the corresponding extension-based marginal IM to be rather conservative.
-More efficient marginal IMs require some feature-specific considerations.

-When marginalization to a specific feature $\Phi=g(\Theta)$ is the objective, it makes sense to modify the ranking step in the IM construction.
+When interest is in a specific feature $\Phi=g(\Theta)$, it makes sense to modify the ranking step in the IM construction.
 The rationale is that the goal is to rank values $\phi$ of $\Phi$ in terms of their compatibility with the data---how compatible $(z,\theta)$ pairs are is no longer directly relevant.
 In line with possibility theory's optimization-centric perspective, a natural strategy is to use a relative profile likelihood:

 where $R$ is the relative likelihood used previously.
 Then the validification step as usual completes the construction of a profile-based marginal possibilistic IM for $\Phi$, with contour

 Note that the outer supremum is needed because, while the relative profile likelihood $R^\text{\sc pr}(Z,\phi)$ only directly depends on $\phi$, its distribution depends on the model parameter, which is not fully determined by $\phi$.
 As before, it is easy to show that strong validity is preserved under this profile-based marginal IM construction.
 The rationale behind why including an optimization in the ranking step is generally superior in terms of efficiency compared to optimizing post-validification step is subtle and I refer the interested reader to \citet{martin.partial2} That profiling tends to be more efficient than extension is easy to see in specific applications; see below. \citet{imbvm.ext} show that, while both the extension- and profile-based marginal IM constructions enjoy a large-sample possibilistic Bernstein--von Mises theorem, the latter's limiting Gaussian generally has a smaller variance, hence its greater efficiency.